kirillzabrodin/makersB-B/README.md

 ```
 ```
 As a space owner
-So that control my space
+So that I can control my space
 I want to view any requests and confirm them
 ```
 ```
 As a space renter
-So that I can enjoy my crib
+So that I can start planning my holiday in my crib
 I want to confirm my booking
 ```
 ```